matthewvarga/Project-Management-Board/README.md

 # Team Zero

 Our application, *zero*, aims to be a project management tool that is integrated with github, allowing for easy collaboration amongst developers.
-It is a visual aid for tracking who is working on what, along with proving essential git features such as creating / merging branches, and submitting merge requests.
+It is a visual aid for tracking who is working on what, along with providing essential git features such as creating / merging branches, and submitting merge requests.
 It can seen as a combination of numerous similar tools such as Jira, Github Projects, and Gitlab Boards, but with handpicked features from all combined into a single simple application.

 ## Beta Version